 The largest wood eyewear brand in Brazil started as a father-daughter project based on social causes, fashion, sustainable production, and culture.
 These are the principles that guide how they source materials, how the glasses are designed and who produces them.

 Allwood is not focused on promoting fashionable designs based on current trends.
-Instead, Allwood create timeless and natural eyeglass models with a special history.
+Instead, Allwood creates timeless and natural eyeglass models with a special history.

 Their preferred material is wood.
 Allwood eyeglasses are made from either bamboo, ironwood, cabreúva, walnut tree, imbuia or pau-marfim.
 During the entire production process, Allwood does not use chemicals or animal-based resources.

 Allwood glasses carry a message of social and environmental sustainability.
 Therefore, the company collaborates with NGOs to assemble the boxes and frames.
-Allwood also donates part of their earnings to social organizations encourages their clients to donate and reward them with a 30% discount.
+Allwood also donates part of their earnings to social organizations, encourages their clients to donate and rewards them with a 30% discount.

 Allwood eyeglasses and sunglasses are beautifully made, with a variety of designs, shapes, and sizes.
 If you want to purchase high-quality eco-friendly glasses while giving back to the community, Allwood is an excellent choice.

 Sunski (California, USA)

 From sunny California, Sunski’s products feature beachy vibes filled with the joy of summer.
 Their motto “Proudly independent, proudly California” is a reminder of how the brand chooses to do things differently.

 The brand was created by two friends almost accidentally.
-It has grown into a small company who takes climate change and corporate responsibility seriously.
+It has grown into a small company that takes climate change and corporate responsibility seriously.
 Yes, they still manage to make style and fit a couple of their priorities.